grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.batch-iterators
 [batch_iterators: <boolean> | default = true]

-# (advanced) Maximum lookback beyond which queries are not sent to ingester.
-0
-# means all queries are sent to ingester.
-# CLI flag: -querier.query-ingesters-within
-[query_ingesters_within: <duration> | default = 13h]

 # (advanced) The time after which a metric should be queried from storage and
 # not just ingesters.
 0 means all queries are sent to store.
 If this option is
 # enabled, the time range of the query sent to the store-gateway will be